WesleyRicaporte/MatlabGUI/README.md

 ## Algorithms

--QRS detection uses a derivative, squaring, moving average integration, and a threshold -Smoothing uses a moving average or similar low-pass filter -BPM is computed from the median R-R interval in the current time window
+- QRS detection uses a derivative, squaring, moving average integration, and a threshold
+- Smoothing uses a moving average or similar low-pass filter
+- BPM is computed from the median R-R interval in the current time window